Nordictrack 1750 vs Proform 9000 Treadmill Comparison – Which is Best for You? (Updated 2022)

-The Proform 9000 treadmill is only a bit more however.
-You can currently get it for around $1999 direct from the Manufacturer with Free Shipping here.
+As of this writing the Proform 9000 has a slight edge.
+You can currently get it for around $1999 direct from the Manufacturer here.

 Nordictrack 1750 vs Proform 9000 – Console

-It pulls you into the action and it’s a lot more fun to watch, especially with the iFit world trails and the fitness classes streamed into your living room.
+It pulls you into the action and it’s a lot of fun to watch, especially with the iFit world trails and the fitness classes streamed into your living room.

 That’s not to say the Nordictrack 1750 console is small.
 It’s actually larger than many consoles on mid-range models.
-So it will be enjoyable to watch as well.
+So it will be fun to watch as well.

 Proform 9000 vs Nordictrack 1750 – Belt Size